-- The principle of causalityattraction based on which each phenomenon is the product of causes driven by attractors.
-Therefore, it depends not only by the past (efficient causes), but also by the future (attractors). - The principle of partial reproducibility, based on which it is possible to manipulate the entropic side directly, but the syntropic side only indirectly.
-This means that the syntropic aspects of the universe are outside the reach of researchers.

-- The principle of leveling differentiation based on which the entropic component is subject to leveling while the syntropic component is subject to differentiation.
-Because of each constructive process, a leveling process is associated.
+- 1. The principle of causality-attraction, on the basis of which each phenomenon is the product of causes driven by attractors.
+As a consequence it depends not only by the past (efficient causes), but also by the future (attractors); - The principle of partial reproducibility, on the basis of which it is possible to manipulate the entropic side directly, but the syntropic side only indirectly.
+This means that the syntropic aspects of the universe are outside the reach of researchers; - 3.
+The principle of levelling-differentiation, on the basis of which the entropic component is subject to levelling while the syntropic component is subject to differentiation.
+As a consequence of each constructive process, a levelling process is associated.

 Equilibrium phenomena suggest that attractors can be observed even in physical phenomena.
 In 1963 the meteorologist Lorenz discovered the existence of chaotic systems which react, in each point of their states, to small variations.
 Studying, for example, a simple mathematical model of meteorological phenomena, Lorenz found that a small perturbation could generate a chaotic state which would amplify, making weather forecasting impossible (Lorenz, 1963).
-Analyzing these unforeseeable events, Lorenz found the existence of an attractor which he named the "chaotic attractor of Lorenz": this attractor causes microscopic perturbations to be amplified and interfere with the macroscopic behavior of the system.
+Analysing these unforeseeable events, Lorenz found the existence of an attractor which he named the "chaotic attractor of Lorenz": this attractor causes microscopic perturbations to be amplified, and interfere with the macroscopic behaviour of the system.
 Lorenz described this situation with the words: "The flap of a butterfly's wing in Brazil can set off a Tornado in Texas".

-Lorenz's discovery started the science of chaos, which is centered on attractors.
+Lorenz's discovery started the science of chaos, which is centred on attractors.
 In this regards it is interesting to note the contradiction in the way the words "order" and "disorder" are used.
 In thermodynamics disorder is a property of mechanical deterministic systems, governed by entropy with causes in the past, while order is a property of syntropy and attractors, in which causes are placed in the future.
 In the science of chaos, on the contrary, order is associated with deterministic systems (entropic systems), while disorder is associated with attractors (syntropic systems).

-The origin of this contradiction can be found in the fact that in the science of chaos, "ordered" systems are those which can be predicted (a property which is true only within entropic systems), while "disordered" systems are those which cannot be predicted (a property which is true within syntropic systems).
-The science of chaos links order to entropy and disorder to syntropy; but, as we have seen already, because of the second law of thermodynamics, entropy is linked to disorder and syntropy is linked to order.
-The fact that syntropic phenomena are attracted by the future and cannot be predicted in a precise and mathematical way is associated at the micro-level with chaos.
+The origin of this contradiction can be found in the fact that in the science of chaos, "ordered" systems are those which can be predicted (a property which is true only within entropic systems), while "disordered" systems are those which can not be predicted (a property which is true within syntropic systems).
+The science of chaos links order to entropy and disorder to syntropy; but, as we have seen already, as a consequence of the second law of thermodynamics, entropy is linked to disorder and syntropy is linked to order.
+The fact that syntropic phenomena are attracted by the future and can not be predicted in a precise and mathematical way is associated at the micro-level with chaos and disorder.

-It is interesting to note that the forms of order which syntropy generates at the macro-level are accompanied, at the micro-level, with chaotic / nondeterministic processes.
+It is interesting to note that the forms of order which syntropy generates at the macro-level are accompanied, at the micro-level, with chaotic / non-deterministic processes.